-Its also worth noting its comparable in price to Camp Chefs portable pellet grill the Pursuit 20.
+Its also worth noting its comparable in price to Camp Chefs’ portable pellet grill, the Pursuit 20.
 However, the SmokePro SE 24 benefits from a surprisingly large pellet hopper for a grill of this size at 18lbs.

-The SmokePro SE 24 is a great little grill as a low-cost introduction into the world of wood pellet grills.
+The SmokePro SE 24 is a great little grill as a low-cost introduction to the world of wood pellet grills.
 However, it does lack several features compared to the larger pellet grills and features which Camp Chef are generally known for.

-However, even lacking these features as I’ve stated above, this is a great little entry level pellet grill.
-Partly because even though this is an entry model you can still upgrade it with the propane Sear Box/Side Kick accessories.
+However, even lacking these features, as I’ve stated above, this is a great little entry-level pellet grill.
+Partly because even though this is an entry model, you can still upgrade it with the propane Sear Box/Side Kick accessories.

 Camp Chef SmokePro XT 24

 The next model up in the SmokePro range is the XT 24.
-You may not think its provides any more cooking area over the SE 24 (429 square inches).
+You may not think it provides any more cooking area over the SE 24 (429 square inches).
 However, the XT 24 provides 570 square inches.